Physicians are trained for clinical excellence -

 Who is the best candidate for the program?

 Early and mid-career physicians learning to handle administrative, committee, or business leadership commitments beyond seeing patients day-to-day.
+5+ years in practice.

 How does a cohort group learning experience work?

 The Physician Leadership Accelerator is based on Accelerated Learning theory – a small group of six physicians will be connected to one another through one Good Leadership Executive Coach.
-Together, through a series of virtual workshops, the cohort will collectively learn new skills and design real-world homework assignments to improve as leaders.
+Together, through a series of workshops, the cohort will collectively learn new skills and design real-world homework assignments to improve as leaders.
 All participants will come together twice a year for a 2-day in-person retreat, where subject matter experts will facilitate workshops tied to key subjects.
 The program piques in an alignment meeting, where the coach and the participant meet with that participant’s sponsor to discuss the value of the program and set goals for future leadership.

 What is the role of the Steering Team?